AlexandrosFerles/DD2424_Deep_Learning_in_Data_Science/README.md

 Assignment 1: 1-layer network for MultiClass classification in the CIFAR-10 dataset, through gradient descent based optimization in Cross-Entropy and SVM Loss respectively.

-Assignment 2: 2-layer network for MultiClass classification in the CIFAR-10 dataset.
+Assignment 2: 2-layer network for MultiClass classification in the CIFAR-10 dataset, through gradient descent based optimization.

-Assignment 3: To be updated!
+Assignment 3: k-layer network for MultiClass classification with batch normalization CIFAR-10 dataset, through gradient descent based optimization.

 Assignment 4: To be updated!